The slow-burning platform of industrial age socio-economics and government

 I am contending that these methods are inadequate to enable sustainability – ie. the publicly acceptable levels of spending cuts or tax increases will not be adequate to create sustainability of funding at our current level of productivity.

-A third method – improving productivity in the management of the common good – requires more focus to create a sustainable future.
+A third method – improving productivity of the socio-economic system – requires more focus to create a sustainable future.

 Of course many governments are already pursuing improvements to efficiency and effectiveness.
 There are a multitude of systems improvements and innovations happening on the ground at the micro-level.
 Whilst many of these produce savings or efficiency gains, it seems that the macro effect is not improving productivity to a level which will enable sustainability.